jpitts/isomorphic-react-demo-ss2015/README.md

 Demo web stack using node.js, express, isomorphic react.
 The modules used were fashionable in Spring/Summer 2015.

+Note: currently under development, not yet ready for use!

 # Installation

 This demo was developed using node v0.12.4.
 You may want to use [creationix/nvm](https://github.com/creationix/nvm) to run this version of node.